 - It is most commonly infective in origin: Neisseria gonorrhoeae, Chlamydia trachomatis, bacteria such as staphylococci, streptococci and viruses - notably the herpes simplex virus - but it may also occur as a reaction to chemical irritants.
 Chlamydial and gonococcal infection can be life-threatening.

-- See separate Ophthalmia Neonatorum article.
+- See the separate Ophthalmia Neonatorum article.

 Retinopathy of prematurity (retrolental fibroplasia)